Terraform: 84 tfstates and 5 repositories turned into a monorepo, and how to operate Terraform with Atlantis

 • Prevents patterns where Apply fails

-• Prevent conflicting state updates
+• Prevents conflicting state updates

 • You can see a list of state changes being made from currently open PRs.

-Introducing Atlantis can solve many problems.
+And introducing Atlantis can solve many problems.

 Prevents patterns where Apply fails